Constitution Day (4 December)

 Constitution Day Online Seminar

-To deepen public understanding of the constitutional basis of Hong Kong, the Hong Kong Special Administrative Region (HKSAR) Government and the Liaison Office of the Central People’s Government in HKSAR co-organised an online seminar on the Constitution Day (4 December) under the theme of "The Constitution and 'One Country, Two Systems'".
-The full version of the seminar has been uploaded to the website of the Constitutional and Mainland Affairs Bureau (CMAB).
+To deepen public understanding of the constitutional basis of Hong Kong, the Hong Kong Special Administrative Region (HKSAR) Government and the Liaison Office of the Central People’s Government in HKSAR co-organised a seminar on the Constitution Day (4 December) under the theme of "The Constitution and New Journey of the New Era'".
+Comprising a keynote speech and a panel discussion, the Seminar can be reviewed at the website of the Constitutional and Mainland Affairs Bureau (CMAB).

 CMAB's Thematic Webpage